catid/xrcap/README.md

 Then click `Generate` and `Open Project`.
 From VS2019 select `Release` mode at the top and hit build.

-The built applications will crash on startup unless the working directory is correct.
-An easy fix is to double-click the built executables under e.g. `C:\git\xrcap\build\viewer\Release`.

 I've mainly been doing development from VSCode using the CMake Tools extension, which is a bit better for code editing.

 ## How to use